Crimean Tatars: Y-DNA

+mtDNA

 The structure of the mitochondrial gene pool of Crimean Tatars (haplogroups transmitted exclusively through the maternal line) varies depending on the region: the Southern Coastal Crimean Tatars — yalıboylu — show similarities to the populations of the Eastern Mediterranean and Europe, with a predominance of haplogroups H, V, U5a, K, and T2b, as well as the presence of Near Eastern lineages (R0a, T2c, U3).
 The Mountain Crimean Tatars — tats and dağlı— share these traits but have a slight shift toward the steppe Crimeans, which is manifested by the presence of East Asian haplogroups (M9, D).
 Steppe Crimean Tatars — noğays and çöllü — are distinguished by a relatively high proportion of East Asian lineages (A, B, C, D, F, and others), which make up about a quarter of their mitochondrial gene pool, bringing them closer to the populations of Central Asia and the North Caucasus.
 A unique feature of the Steppe Crimean Tatars is the increased proportion of haplogroup H (43%), which is rare for populations with a similar set of haplogroups.
 Multivariate analysis confirms that, along maternal lines, the Southern Coastal and Mountain Crimean Tatars are included in the Mediterranean cluster together with the Greeks, Italians, the peoples of Sicily and Sardinia, Cyprus and Crete, Turks, Bulgarians, and Romanians.
 They also approach the cluster of the Caucasus population, reflecting the significant proximity of all European populations to each other precisely in maternal haplogroups.
 The Steppe Crimean Tatars, however, are included in the Central Asian cluster (within its boundaries, they are close to the more western Turkic groups).

 MtDNA genepool of the Crimean Tatar sub-ethnic groups, as well as the Urums and Rumeys [Agdzhoyan, 2018].

-Ancestral populations of Crimean Tatars based on mitochondrial DNA compared to Central Asian populations [Comas et al., 2004].

-Gene pool (Y-DNA) of the Lipka Tatars, closely connected to the Crimean Tatars.